haraka/haraka-plugin-geoip/README.md

     * [maxmind](https://github.com/runk/node-maxmind) 1.0+ (maxmind v2)
     * [geoip-lite](https://github.com/bluesmoon/node-geoip)

-Support for `geoip-lite` is published to npm separately as [haraka-plugin-geoip-lite](https://www.npmjs.com/package/haraka-plugin-geoip-lite).
+Support for `geoip-lite` is published to npm separately as [haraka-plugin-geoip-lite][2].

 # INSTALL

 The maxmind module requires the manual download of the GeoIP databases.
-The npm module `maxmind-geolite-mirror` will download the files for you.
-It will keep them up-to-date if you run it periodically.
+The npm module [maxmind-geolite-mirror][1] will download the files for you and also keep them up-to-date if you run it periodically.

 ```bash
 mkdir -p /usr/local/share/GeoIP